How to Start a Habit Journal (With Templates and Examples)

 - Put the journal somewhere you physically cannot miss it

 The "same time each day" part is not optional.
-Reflective writing works best when it becomes a small ritual, and Pennebaker's foundational research on expressive writing found that even 15 to 20 minutes of reflective writing several times a week improves mood, working memory, and progress toward goals.
+Reflective writing works best when it becomes a small ritual.
+Pennebaker's foundational research on expressive writing found that even 15 to 20 minutes of reflective writing several times a week improves mood, working memory, and progress toward goals.
 You do not need to write a novel.
 You need to write consistently.

-One note on placement.
-If your journal lives in a drawer, it does not exist.
+One note on placement: if your journal lives in a drawer, it does not exist.
 Put it on your pillow, your coffee maker, or next to your toothbrush.
 Visibility is 80 percent of the battle.

-Habit Journal Template Examples
+What Do Good Habit Journal Examples Look Like?

 Here is a filled-in example for someone building a morning routine: